ibra-kdbra/Video-Clone/README.md

 const categoriers =[
 {name:'coding' , icon :<CodingIcon/>},]

-// this will not work in vite.js, cause you need to either distructre it in typescript(hard but good) or implement one by one, incase you want to map over this array.
+// this will not work in vite.js, cause you need to either distructre it in typescript(two much work) or implement one by one, incase you want to map over this array.

 **final solution use: create-react-app